cjquines/sdcard/README.md

 - sequence metadata:
     - more notes! other than just the comment! and things you can click like hard or easy or whatever
     - measure how long it takes, how long each call takes
+    - when they were used
 - call metadata:
     - parse calls...
     - highlight less frequent calls in the level/tip view, use them to name sequences without comments
+        - maybe we can even highlight on-level calls or something idk
     - call frequencies